All About Medical and Clinical Laboratory Technologists

-Medical & Clinical Laboratory Technologist Definition Perform complex medical laboratory tests for diagnosis, treatment, and prevention of disease.
+Example of Medical & Clinical Laboratory Technologist Job Perform complex medical laboratory tests for diagnosis, treatment, and prevention of disease.
 May train or supervise staff.

-Life As a Medical & Clinical Laboratory Technologist
+Daily Life Of a Medical & Clinical Laboratory Technologist

 - Operate, calibrate, or maintain equipment used in quantitative or qualitative analysis, such as spectrophotometers, calorimeters, flame photometers, or computer-controlled analyzers.